Investing in long-term systemic change in the United States and Israel

 Philanthropy has a critical role to play in addressing the most complex issues facing our society.
 While philanthropy cannot solve these problems on its own, it can work in partnership with communities, experts, civic institutions and governments to prioritize systemic issues, seed new approaches and take solutions to scale.

 At Schusterman, our philanthropic work focuses on tackling systemic issues that require ongoing learning, long-term investment, multi-faceted approaches and a range of partners vested in identifying, creating and supporting solutions.
 We believe systemic change must happen at the individual, organizational, field and sector levels.
-That is why we fund both charitable and advocacy activities in the United States and Israel, and we also operate programs that develop leaders as key levers for driving change.
+That is why we fund both charitable and advocacy activities, and we also operate programs that develop leaders as key levers for driving change.

 We bring both an entrepreneurial mindset and rigorous approach to our work that includes: